-This option allows you to set the default payment method that will be displayed for customers if you are using more than one payment type in our plugin.
-So, if for example, you use all three payment types, you can choose that PayPal is selected by default.
+This option allows you to set the default payment method that will be displayed for customers if you are using more than one payment method in your plugin.
+So, if for example, you use all three payment options, you can choose PayPal to be the default one.

 When the “Coupons” option is enabled, the “Coupons” tab will be visible on the “Finance” page, and it will be possible to create discount coupons that can be applied to Appointments or edit the existing coupons.
 When scheduling appointments, customers will be able to enter a discount coupon code to get a discount.